IvanColantoni/hairshading/readme.md

 # Yocto/PathTrace: Hair Shading Project
  **Ivan Colantoni 1704031, Giulia Cassarà 1856973**

-The goal of our project is to integrate the model implemented by [pbrt](https://www.pbrt.org/hair.pdf), suited for hair rendering in production , in the Yocto library.
-In the following report we proceed to present a brief introduction to the problem, the steps that we take in order to make work the implementation, the results obtained, some comments and evaluations of the performances.
+The goal of our project is to integrate the model implemented by [pbrt](https://www.pbrt.org/hair.pdf), suited for hair rendering in production, in the Yocto library.
+In the following report, we proceed to present a brief introduction to the problem, the steps that we take in order to make work the implementation, the results obtained, some comments, and evaluations of the performances.

 ## Introduction [pbrt](https://www.pbrt.org/hair.pdf)

 Hair modeling in graphics is a demanding task.
 The geometric complexity of fibers and the singular way the light is scattered from this material make realistic hair rendering a computationally hard task.
-Nevertheless some models implemented on physically-based renderer work reasonably well, but either make the resulting outputs difficult to control for artists, or sometimes are more focused on some *ad-hoc* solutions that make it impossible to generalize.
+Nevertheless, some models implemented on physically-based renderer work reasonably well, but either make the resulting outputs difficult to control for artists, or sometimes are more focused on some *ad-hoc* solutions that make it impossible to generalize.
-In this model these problems are addressed, and the solution is made effective on the following contributions:
+In this model, these problems are addressed, and the solution is made effective on the following contributions:
 * The implementation of a single-based fiber scattering model that allows for efficient Monte Carlo rendering of path-traced multiple fiber scattering.
 * A reparameterization of the absorption coefficient and roughness parameters that is more intuitive for artists and enables efficient workflow, while remaining physically consistent.